✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit New England if I want to see the fall foliage, and what's the secret to catching the peak?
+When is the absolute best time to visit New England if I want to see the fall foliage, and what are the secrets to catching peak color?

 What is the cheapest month to visit New England, USA?